MethanePowered/MethaneKit/Apps/02-HelloCube/README.md

         return true;
     }
-}
+};
 ```

 Instead of transforming cube vertices on the CPU and uploading all of them to GPU, now we calculate and upload
-single MVP matrix to GPU using uniform buffer, bind it to render pipeline using program bindings and use it to
+single MVP matrix to rgw GPU using root constant buffer, bind it to render pipeline using program bindings and
-transform cube vertices to projection coordinates on the GPU in vertex shader.
+use it to transform cube vertices to projection coordinates on the GPU in vertex shader.

 ## CMake Build Configuration